MidHunterX/Hunter-OS/README.md

 ## 💼 Custom Configurations

+> [!NOTE]
+> Click on the Names to know more about that specific configuration

 | SW Type              | SW Name                                                |
 | -------------------- | ------------------------------------------------------ |
 | GUI Code Editor      | 🆚 [Code OSS](.config/Code%20-%20OSS/User/)            |